 This isn’t to say that the automatic “okay?” is a terrible evil, but I am more conscious of when I am giving a command versus when I am actually offering a choice.
 I can see applications for this in the classroom, too, because offering a false choice might not jive well with students, and I certainly found (especially in the UK) that making a command sound like a question weakens the teacher’s voice considerably.

 EDIT: Almost a month since I have read Holt’s book and still this point sticks.
-He may or may not have had children, but this thought has given me the benefit of considering how Rosie might perceive our communication.
+He may or may not have had children, but this thought has given me the benefit of considering how the toddler might perceive our communication.
 The drawback is that I overthink the “okay” part when it does slip out, to great personal annoyance.
 There’s also the argument that since language is in constant evolution, the vernacular “okay” shouldn’t necessarily denote actual choice, but that’s for another debate.

 The Value of Silence